imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ### **Private key**

 This should be kept confidential and only stored on your servers.
-Private key is used to [authenticate](authentication.md) your account when you make an API request.
+A private key is used to [authenticate](authentication.md) your account when you make an API request.

 ## Keeping your keys safe